e-gov/GOVSSO/TechnicalSpecification.md

 ### Protection against false request attacks

 The client application must implement protective measures against false request attacks (cross-site request forgery, CSRF).
 This can be achieved by using `state` and `nonce` security codes.
 Using `state` is compulsory; using `nonce` is optional.
-The procedure of using state is described below.
+The procedure of using state parameter with client side cookie (in this case the client application do not need to store the state itself) is given below.

 The `state` security code is used to combat falsification of the redirect request following the authentication request.
 The client application must perform the following steps:

 1. Generate a nonce word, for example of the length of 16 characters: `XoD2LIie4KZRgmyc` (referred to as `R`).
 2. Calculate from the `R` nonce word the `H = hash(R)` hash, for example by using the SHA256 hash algorithm and by converting the result to the Base64 format: `vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`.
-3. Add an order to set a cookie to the authentication request, for example:
+3. Directly before sending the authentication request set a cookie to client service domain, for example:
-   `Set-Cookie ETEENUS=XoD2LIie4KZRgmyc; HttpOnly`,
+   `Set-Cookie CLIENTSERVICE=XoD2LIie4KZRgmyc; HttpOnly`,
-   where `ETEENUS` is a freely selected cookie name.
+   where `CLIENTSERVICE` is a freely selected cookie name.
 The HttpOnly attribute must be applied to the cookie.
-4. Set the following value for the state parameter calculated based on section 2:
+4. On making the authentication request set the following value for the state parameter calculated based on section 2:
    `GET ... state=vCg0HahTdjiYZsI+yxsuhm/0BJNDgvVkT6BAFNU394A=`
-   Thus, two elements are sent in an authentication request: a nonce word for including in the cookie and the hash value calculated from the nonce word in the `state` parameter.
-The client application is not required to remember the nonce word or the hash value.

 In the course of processing the redirect request, the client application must:

-1. Take the `ETEENUS` value of the cookie received with the request.
+1. Take the `CLIENTSERVICE` value of the cookie received with the request (with callback request two values are received: cookie with the nonce and the nonce hash in `state` parameter).
-2. Calculate the hash based on the cookie value.
+2. Calculate the hash based on the cookie value and convert it to Base64.
 3. Verify that the hash matches the `state` value mirrored back in the redirect request.

 The redirect request may only be accepted if the checks described above are successful.